RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. figure:: Figures/gates.png
    :align: center

-   An Inheritance Hierarchy for Logic Gates
+   Figure 11: An Inheritance Hierarchy for Logic Gates

 We can now start to implement the classes by starting with the most general, ``LogicGate``.
 As noted earlier, each gate has a label for